 My father got up from the table and extended his hand towards me.
 I accepted and rose from the table.
 As we began walking, I became confused.
 “Daddy?
 Isn’t the recreational plaza the other way?”

-“We’re not going to the plaza, love.”
-He said, as we stopped in front of the chute that lead to the street level.
+“We’re not going to the plaza.”
+He said, as we stopped in front of the chute which led to the street level.

 “The streets?”
 I questioned.
 My father was full of surprises tonight.

 “There couldn’t possibly be a safer time to walk them.
-The organic force is being built back up, soldiers are still patrolling from this afternoon’s incident, and I know a thing or two about survival.
+The organic force is being built back up and transported in, soldiers are still patrolling from this afternoon’s incident, and I know a thing or two about survival.
 Plus, it’s probably best we leave your mother to sort things out herself.
-The streets may indeed be safer than here with her.
+She needs some time to herself to process.
+The streets may indeed be safer than at home with her.
 We’ll have a nice little father-daughter excursion.”

 “OK,” I said, without any begrudging, as I entered the chute ahead of my father’s courteously outstretched arm.
-My father entered the chute with me, and we descended down to the streets.
+My father entered the chute with me and we descended to the streets.
 Until today, I had forgotten how much I loved the streets.
 Most people viewed them as an inconvenience, or a desolate and useless space.
 But I saw them as an opportunity for solace.
 They were filled with natural beauty, as nature’s environment was distinguishably clearer to all the senses down here, as compared to behind an artificial façade of glass.
+You could feel the wind in your face and the sun on your skin in the streets.
+You could smell flowers and hear the sounds of insects buzzing and birds chirping.
+You didn’t get any of that within the artificial world we had built which now housed almost all of our life’s experiences.

 Beyond my love for the natural element, a good portion of my love for the streets was probably due to nostalgia.
 The few times in my life I had been seriously grounded, the streets were my place of respite from the mundane.
 Today wasn’t the first day that my father had failed to lock the chute to the streets, or the first time I had taken advantage of his misstep.
+Today was just the first time they caught me.

-“Jenny, I’m very happy you’re safe.
+“Jada, I’m very happy you’re safe.
 Today reminded me of how precious you are to me.”

 “Dad, it wasn’t that big of a deal.
 I just got a little scraped up.”

 “I know, I know” my dad said hastily.
 “What was so important that you used the streets to come and see me at the factory?
 You never come to the factory.”
-My father paused as a continued looking at me, then added, “and you never use the streets either, right?” with a wink.
+My father paused as he continued looking at me straight in the eyes, then added, “and you never use the streets either, right?” with a wink.

 “Right,” I said innocent like, then turning serious.
 “I guess I was just so excited about my trip this weekend.
 I finally decided where I want to go.”